cse-bristol/solar-wizard-model/README.md

 The model has the following data dependencies:
 * building footprint geometries
 * LiDAR elevation rasters
-* irradiation raster data, which can be downloaded from the PVMAPS link above, or from https://re.jrc.ec.europa.eu/pvmaps/pvgis_data.tar
+* irradiation raster data, which can be downloaded from the PVMAPS link above, or from https://re.jrc.ec.europa.eu/pvmaps/pvgis_data.tar.
+The tar file should be placed in the directory referenced by the environment variable `PVGIS_DATA_TAR_FILE_DIR`.

 We have tried to make the model as independent as possible from our internal infrastructure where it runs, but this has not been our main priority when developing and you may find things that don't work, or design decisions that don't make sense when viewed without the context of knowing how we run the model.